buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 **Elementals** are creatures native to the elemental planes.
 Some creatures of this type are little more than animated masses of their respective element, and include creatures simply called elementals.
 Other creatures possess biological forms infused with elemental energy.
 The races of genies, including djinn and efreet, form the most important civilizations on the elemental planes.
 Other elemental creatures are the azer, invisible stalkers, and water weird.

 **Fey** are magical creatures closely linked to the forces of nature.
 They live in hidden glades and misty forests.
-Examples of fey are dryads, pixies, fairies, and satyrs and The Topi.
+Examples of fey are dryads, pixies, fairies, satyrs, and The Topi.

 **Giants** tower over humans and their kind.
 They are humanoid in form, although some have multiple heads (ettin) or deformities.
 The six variants of true giants are Hill Giant, stone giant, frost giant, fire giant, cloud giant, storm giant.
 Besides these, ogres and trolls are also giants.

-**Fiends** are generally called fiends evil creatures from other planes.
+**Fiends** are generally called fiends, evil creatures from other planes.
 Sometimes evil priests and spellcasters summon fiends to the material world to execute their will.
 If an evil celestial is a rarity, a good fiend is practically inconceivable.
 Fiends include demons, devils, hell hounds, rakshasas, gablin...

 **Oozes** are gelatinous creatures that rarely have a fixed form.
 They primarily live underground, settling in caves and dungeons, feeding on refuse, carcasses, or creatures unfortunate enough to encounter them.
 Black puddings and gelatinous cubes are among the most recognizable oozes.